-Berlin is one of 200 soccer cities featured in Libero, the digital travel guide for football fans.
-Regularly refreshed with new destinations and features, Libero is a one-click treasure trove of football trip tips, tales and trivia.
-See www.liberoguide.com/berlin/.
+Berlin is one of 125 soccer cities featured in Libero, the digital travel guide for football fans.
+Regularly refreshed with new destinations and the travelogue Soccer Sagas, Libero is a one-click treasure trove of football trip tips, tales and trivia.
+See www.liberoguide.com.

 The 1974 World Cup was also played here, but only three group games, one involving East Germany.
 Berlin, a paranoid, divided city before Unification in 1989, would have been the perfect setting for the GDR’s following match – in which they beat West Germany – but that took place in Hamburg.

 The USSR refused to allow Berlin as a venue for Euro 88, by which time the German FA had allocated the domestic cup final to Berlin every year.

 The Olympiastadion, of course, was built for Hitler’s Olympics of 1936.